Ah…it is post-Thanksgiving.

 And I’ve often referred to my time bank.

-Same idea expressed by both of us: We typically have 52 weekends a year, holidays and vacation.
+The same idea expressed by both of us: We typically have 52 weekends a year, holidays and vacation.
 Time is a valuable resource.
 Once you spend it, it is gone.

 How do you want to use those resources?
 What will you do with those resources available?